-There are HM Revenue and Customs controls on all your pension savings - not including any state retirement pension, state pension credit or any spouse's, civil partner's, eligible cohabiting partner's or dependant's pension you may be entitled to.
+There are HM Revenue and Customs controls on your total pension savings - not including any state retirement pension, state pension credit or any spouse's, civil partner's, eligible cohabiting partner's or dependant's pension you may be entitled to.

-You can find out about HM Revenue and Customs controls on your pension savings from the section on Tax Controls and Your LGPS Benefits.
+You can find out about HM Revenue and Customs controls on your pension savings from the section on Tax controls and your LGPS benefits.

-LGSS Pensions will let you know the value of your LGPS benefits when they are paid and ask you about any other pensions you may have in payment, so we can work out whether or not to deduct a recovery tax charge.
+LGSS Pensions will let you know the value of your LGPS benefits when they are paid and ask you about any other pensions you may have in payment, so they can work out whether to deduct a tax charge.